CyborgShadow/laptop/README.md

 automatically at the end of the script so you can set up everything you'll need to push code to GitHub.

-Once the script is done, it's a good idea to quit and relaunch Terminal.
+Once the script is done, quit and relaunch Terminal.

 More [detailed instructions with a video][video] are available in the Wiki.